Helmets.org

 Eco paper helmet

 Spitfire Industry is developing a new helmet known as the Eco made of recyclable paper in a radial honeycomb pattern.
-Eco paper helmet The Eco will fold flat and be very inexpensive to produce.
+The Eco will fold flat and be very inexpensive to produce.
 They are intended to be readily available for shared bike system users.
-A media reports says it is not yet certified to CPSC as of August 2016, and the testing shown on the company's video does not even approximate the CPSC lab test protocol.
-EcoHelmet plans to launch early in 2017.
+A media reports said it was not yet certified to CPSC as of August 2016, and the testing shown on the company's video does not even approximate the CPSC lab test protocol.
+EcoHelmet planned to launch early in 2017, but we have lost track of them.

 Headkayse